“Which Epcot Countries Have Rides?”

-In 2019, Disney announced that one more attraction will be coming to the World Showcase soon.
-They are planning a Mary Poppins attraction in the United Kingdom Pavilion.
-We’ll happily cover this ride as soon as it opens!
+Disney has had talks of opening more rides in the World Showcase that have not yet come to fruition.
 For now, we’ll give you a breakdown on the three available rides so that you can make an informed decision on whether or not they should be squeezed into your trip to Epcot.

 Remy’s Ratatouille Adventure: A 4d Ride with action-packed animation

 This brand new entertaining ride is a great option for anyone visiting Epcot.
 It features an easy-going, yet adventurous ride path that transports you into the world of a rat inside a French kitchen.
 The ride vehicles are intuitive and work independently from each other and glide smoothly along their designated path.

 Since it was recently introduced to the park as of October 1, 2021, this ride will come with a hefty wait time.
 We expect the ride to follow a similar popularity pattern as other new rides before it, most likely seeing 60 – 120 minute wait times on a daily basis.

 How to Find Remy’s Ratatouille Adventure Ride: